Sermons

 8 March 2020

 Today’s Gospel reading introduces a character who doesn’t seem to appear much in the bible but is an important person to understand.
-John tells us that Nicodemus is a Pharisee, a leader among the Jews.
-But unlike the other Pharisees and leaders he actually supports Jesus.
-But because he supports Jesus he has to come… Read more
+John tells us that Nicodemus is a Pharisee,… Read more

 Year A – Midweek Lenten Address – Theme: The Bending Low of the Son of God